twentyTwo/vsc-ext-coding-time-tracker/src/database.ts.md

 - User is notified via VS Code notifications if an error occurs.

 ## Migration
-- On initialization, checks if any entries are missing the `branch` field and updates them to include it (default: 'unknown').
+- On initialization, checks if any entries are missing the `branch` or `language` fields and updates them to include them (default: 'unknown').

 ## Usage
 - The `Database` class is instantiated with the extension context and used throughout the extension to manage time tracking data.